 Lawrence is the school of choice for students who learn differently.
 We guide families seeking solutions to their child's learning and attention challenges—changing lives and transforming families along the way.
 Great minds DON'T think alike!

-At Lawrence, this is our way of life – built on the foundation that school is a "safe place" for students to engage in the process of learning.
-And, within this encouraging environment, Lawrence provides a comprehensive K-12 program that features specialized and personalized attention, organizational strategies and aids, mutual accountability and encouraged self-advocacy, and an engaged faculty of learners.
+At Lawrence School, we know children are the most successful when they are understood and accepted, when appropriate accommodations are made available and, most importantly, when their strengths as learners are defined, affirmed, and cultivated.
+This is our way of life—built on the foundation that school is a "safe place" for students to engage in the process of learning.
+And, within this encouraging environment, Lawrence provides a comprehensive K–12 program that features specialized and personalized attention, organizational strategies and aids, mutual accountability and encouraged self-advocacy, and an engaged faculty of learners.